Little Big Town's Kimberly Schlapman Adopts a Baby Girl

 "The New Year brought our family new love," Kimberly wrote.
 "We're so excited to introduce you to Daisy's little sister, Dolly Grace."

-She joined the family on New Year's Eve, days after big sister Daisy asked Santa Claus for a baby at Christmas, the Little Big Town rep said.
+"Kimberly and Steve were able to welcome home a baby girl in the new year with a successful domestic adoption," Little Big Town rep told E!
+News.
+"Their daughter Daisy asked Santa for a baby for Christmas."

-"Little Big Town just got a little bit bigger," read a post on Little Big Town's Instagram page.
+"Little Big Town just got a little bit bigger," read a post on the country music band's Instagram page.
 "Introducing baby Dolly.
 We love you angel."

 Little Big Town members and married couple Karen Fairchild and Jimi Westbrook, who have a 6-year-old son, Elijah, also shared sweet personal messages.